giantorth/ESPHomeLifx/README.md

 ## Lots of work still todo

 - Takes a some time to detect bulbs with iOS app and appear in group
-  - I have over 20 bulbs running this firmware, untested at lower counts to see if detection time is linear
+  - I have over 20 custom bulbs (and another ~15 real bulbs) running this firmware, untested at lower counts to see if detection time is linear
+  - Software seems to cache official bulbs better, even ones not connected to cloud
 - No Lifx Cloud support
   - Required for Alexa/Google Home integration.
 Use Home Assisistant or DiyHue instead?
 - Hardcoded Location/Group values ("My Home" and "Basement" respectively at this time)